 Hypertext Transfer Protocol Secure

-Hummingbad is Android malware.
-Researchers say that the malware installs more than 50,000 fraudulent apps each day and displays 20 million malicious advertisements.
+Malware designed to target Android.
+According to research, the malware installs more than 50,000 fraudulent apps each day and displays 20 million malicious advertisements.

 Non-volatile magnetic media that uses a cache to increase read/write speeds and reduce boot times.
 The cache is normally flash memory media or battery backed random-access memory (RAM).